 You'd think with all of the modern, computer-controlled devices, someone would come up with an easy way to automatically select the proper amplifier bandpass filter by reading data from the transceiver.
 Well, that's sort of happened.
 For example, THP's HL-450 interfaces with most modern mobile transceivers via their respective data ports; Icom's CI-V port is an example.
 When you change bands, the amplifier follows.
 What's more, the HL-450 interface provides PTT and ALC buffering, making installation a little easier, but not necessarily simpler.

 SGC takes a little different approach with their SG500.
 Although the ALC is worthless (it is positive going after all), the amplifier sports automatic band selection, and even has RF keying.
 Speaking from experience, automatic band selection (correct bandpass filter actually) is a Godsend, if the amplifier doesn't have a direct data-reading interface.
-And, if you use manual control for band selection, trust me on this fact; no matter how careful you are, sooner or later, you'll transmit into the wrong bandpass filter, and you'll be in for an expensive fix.
-Been there, done that!
+If you use manual control for band selection, no matter how careful you are, sooner or later, you'll transmit into the wrong bandpass filter, and you'll be in for an expensive fix!

 As for RF keying, even in a VHF amplifier, it isn't the stuff of champions.
 It is always problematic, due in part to hot switching of the transfer relay(s).
 The unkey delay is never correct (!), and if the amplifier has a preamp (like most VHF amps do), sooner or later you'll be replacing the preamp transistor (or chip).
-I'll go out on a limb here, and say this; unless there is no other way, never rely on RF keying of any amplifier, HF or otherwise!
+Unless there is no other way, never rely on RF keying of any amplifier, HF or otherwise!

 MFJ takes a different approach with its Ameritron ARI-500M interface.
 This device, which sells for $120, uses the band reference voltage and/or data lines (of Icom, Yaesu, and others) to automatically set the correct bandpass filter of their ALS-500M amplifier.
 It also contains a keying interface (see below), which Ameritron uses to address a potential drawback (sagging Band Select voltage) that plagues similar devices.
 It retails for $120.